spanners/dissertation/dissertation/sections/pilot2.markdown

 significance, and there less than 0.05 probability this significance arose out of chance (in fact, it is so small that SPSS rounded to 0).
 We can therefore **reject the null hypothesis $H_0$**, and **accept the alternative hypothesis
-$H_1$**.
+$H_1$**, assuming a rigorous study -- more on this in the Discussion section that follows.

 ## Discussion

-Talk about "phases" in a programmer's activities during task-completion:

-(Not necessarily distinct and in sequence --- more often interleaved)
+During the few (2 Elm tasks) Pilot Study 2 experiments that I did observe (not included in the results), I observed what could be interpreted as "phases" in a programmer activity during task--completion:

 1. Familiarisation -- Where is the bit I need to change?
 2. Narrowing in on the task once discovered -- Oh I need to change `X`, but how?
 3. Solved task
 4. Playing (?)

+(Not necessarily distinct and in sequence --- more often interleaved)

+Since I conducted Pilot Study 2 remotely by sending the participant a link to the pre-questionnaire survey (See \ref{pilot2-pre-questionnaire}) and a link to either the Elm or JS task (See \ref{MovingBox.elm} and \ref{MovingBox.js}, respectively) I can not assert with any certainty that this was occuring during the experiments in Pilot Study 2.

 The study, although found that there is a significant difference in the number of clicks in regions between languages (as an operationalisation of cognitive